 Note that for a sequence to have a linear recurrent relation (with constant coefficients) is equivalent to being Taylor coefficients of a rational function.
 So what we described above is a significant refinement of Remark 43 on p.
-62: here we claim that this rational function may be represented as a product of very simple terms.
+74: here we claim that this rational function may be represented as a product of very simple terms.

-To further demystify the denominators above, note that they are characteristic polynomials $\det(1 - u\mathcal{M}p)$ of certain permutation matrices $\mathcal{M}p$ .
-The powers d appearing above form the cycle decomposition of this permutation.
+To further demystify the denominators above, note that they are characteristic polynomials $\det(1-u\mathscr{M}p)$ of certain permutation matrices \mathscr{M}p .319 The powers d appearing above form the cycle decomposition of this permutation.
 Moreover, one can recognize these cycles as orbits of this permutation.

 Remark 64: Until the section on p.
-116 all we care about $\mathcal{M}p$ is that the sizes of cycles of this permutation coincide with the degrees of irreducible factors of $P \mod p$ .
-Indeed, for non-exceptional dimension of the set of solutions of our polynomial equations is 0 or 1 (and then the genus of a curve must be $\leq$ 1).
-(At least in absense of Hironaka resolution in positive characteristic.)
+122 all we care about \mathcal{M}p is that the sizes of cycles of this permutation coincide with the degrees of irreducible factors of $P \mod p$.
+Indeed, for non-exceptional primes the degree of the denominator is equal to the degree of the polynomial, hence the permutation with such cycle lengths may be thought of as a permutation of the roots of the polynomial!321